dmusachio/PyMetaboleX/README.md

 Daniel Musachio.
 2024. *PyMetaboleX: A Streamlined Workflow to Analyze Metabolomic Data in Python*.
 Unpublished tool.
 Available at https://github.com/dmusachio/PyMetaboleX.

 ## Contributing and Contact
 Contributions are welcome!
 If you have suggestions or improvements, please feel free to reach out to me at dmusachi@stanford.edu.
 Also, feel free to reach out for debuggining issues.
-I am very eager to have MetabolomicsAnalyzer help you in your research so please consider trying out this software and citing it if it produces something useful!
+I am very eager to have PyMetaboleX help you in your research so please consider trying out this software and citing it if it produces something useful!
 Thank you very much!